 When it comes to on page optimization, the title and description of each page should be tailored to the content of the page and include relevant keywords.
 The title is the first thing that a search engine will read, and it should be descriptive and contain your primary keywords.
 Your meta description, which appears in SERPs, should give potential customers a brief description of your business and its products or services.
-You can use the title of the page to describe your website, products, and services.
+You can use the title of the page to describe your website, products, and Celebrity biography.

 In addition to putting keywords in the h1 tag, you should optimize your page’s content as much as possible.
 Use semantic keywords that relate to your main topic and don’t seem like keyword spam.
 Use the On Page SEO Checker to check your page against your top 10 rivals and make sure it’s optimized for both human visitors and search engines.
 Once you’ve reviewed your page, make sure your text matches the keywords used in your competitor’s pages.